-The K3 visa process may sound like a great solution for your situation.
-Unfortunately, most couples are unlikely to obtain a K3 visa.
+The K-3 visa process may sound like a great solution for your situation.
+Unfortunately, most couples are unlikely to obtain a K-3 visa.
 Consider the statistics.
-In fiscal year 2016, the U.S. Department of State issued only 102 K3 visas as compared to 133,465 immigrant (IR1/CR1) visas for the spouses of U.S. citizens.
+In fiscal year 2020, the U.S. Department of State issued only two K-3 visas as compared to 55,044 immigrant (IR1/CR1) visas for the spouses of U.S. citizens.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Petition for Alien Relative (Form I-130), Citizenship Application (Form N-400), and several other USCIS forms.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
+We provide support for the K-3 Visa Petition (Form I-129F), Petition for Alien Relative (Form I-130), and several other USCIS forms.

 Note to Reader: This post was originally published on September 12, 2017, and has been modified with improvements.